canyon289/canyon289.github.io/dev/content/pages/About.md

 It's so incredible that a group of self organizing unpaid strangers can create some of the best software ever.

-Aside from wht I am, I strive to be:
+Aside from what I am, I strive to be:

 1. An expert computational mathematician
 2. An effective community member and leader